hybridgroup/gophercon-2017/README.md

-# Gobot Workshop 2016
+# Gobot Workshop 2017

-These are the code examples for the Gobot (https://gobot.io) workshop series for 2016.
+These are the code examples for the Gobot (https://gobot.io) workshop series for 2017 and beyond.

 ## Airlock